 Nature is the queen of the Atlas Mountains, with a glamour that elevates Morocco even further in this type of vacation, after the Atlantic Ocean/Mediterranean Sea views and the marvelous oases in the midst of the Sahara Desert.
 The landscapes in the Atlas Mountains may look endless, but you can get to “your end” once you define a target.

 Journey across the valleys and canyons or set the bar much higher, at the peaks, in a trekkers’ paradise.
 Ride two wheels on a cycling or motorbiking adventure.
-Alternatively, sit comfortably on a 4×4 vehicle that takes shows you the wildlife in the forests and small ancient kasbahs.
-Discover the brave Berber people and find out their history and real mountain living.
+Alternatively, sit comfortably on a 4×4 vehicle that shows you the wildlife in the forests and small ancient kasbahs.
+Discover the brave Berber people and find out about their history and real mountain living.

 5 sights and landmarks you can’t miss

 Used as a hub for mountain tourism in Morocco, Imlil is a small village 56 miles (90 km) south of Marrakesh.
 Arriving there through the winding road crossing the valley is already breathtaking.
 Notice even smaller Berber villages, walnut trees, and slow-moving rivers as you get there.
 Spring brings flowering and a new rebirth in the High Atlas foothills.
 Those not interested in climbing to the top of the mountains, can go cycling, horseback riding or just enjoy a hot Moroccan mint tea while looking at the scenery from a terrace.

 Toubkal National Park is definitely the most impressive part of the Atlas Mountains.
 It is the place to go if you love being in the wild with family and friends and venture on memorable hikes.
 The majestic Mount Toubkal attracts us to its high summit like a magnet.